9uant-brain/JFET_METER/README.md

   <img src= asset/C4.jpg width="50%" height="50%">
 </p>
 It is simple.
 I lined up the TO-92 leads, marked the spacing, and drilled the holes with thin drill bits.
 Then, I inserted leftover leads through the holes and soldered them in place.
 They don’t hold the transistor leads tightly, but if I tilt the transistor while it’s plugged in, they make sufficient contact.

+## Coding Process

+What is essential purpose of this hardware?
+It is measuring.
+But, arduino measurement varies because it only can measure relatively with VCC.
+And VCC, it fully depends on usb port which is powered by PC or usb adapters.
+They aren't same voltage.